Albert Humphrey (1926-2005) was a leading expert in the field of corporate strategic planning and strategy realization.

 TAM® is a unique multiple programme management system which solves the human problems of project management work.
 It overcomes traditional personality problems experienced when introducing changes.
 It can be used with any project management software programme or by itself to produce immediate and measurable results.
 A performance improvement between 25% to 50% can be expected because of its 'fair play' quality.

-It's fast (within a week) and proactive, so if you are in a situation that seems to be going nowhere fast, despite endless meetings, reports, reviews and edicts from on high, then the TAM® process could be the answer to your challenges.
+It's fast (within a week) and proactive, so if you are in a situation that seems to be going nowhere fast, despite endless meetings, reports, and reviews then the TAM® process could be the answer to your challenges.

 This is a simple step-by-step summary of the process.
 Like all the best ideas it's actually quite simple.